appff/NightShift/README.md

 ```

 ### 2. Configuration (`settings.yaml`)
 Configure your drivers and personas.
-See `settings.sample.yaml` for a full template.
+See `docs/templates/` for examples.

 ```yaml
 brain: